LPLDWE/LPLDWE/README.md

-# Hi, I'm Leopold👋 - Learning Python and C++
+# Hi, I'm Leopold👋

-### Interested in software development
+### Interested in Computer Science

-- 🔭 Looking for opportunities to learn new
+- 🔭 Looking for opportunities for building new Projects
-- 💼 Working on a Blog for everybody
+- 💼 Working on ?
-- 🥅 2023 Goals: Learn more about data processing
+- 🥅 2023 Goals: Learn more about

 ### Languages and Tools: